farirpgs/fari-games/public/documents/fari-rpgs/dash.md

 When a PC gets a _complication_ as a result of their _action_, tick a _danger clock_ 1 segment for a _low risk_, 2 segments for a _moderate risk_, or 3 segments for a _high risk_.

-## SPECIAL ACTIONS
+## Special Actions

 **PUSH YOURSELF**: Consume 2 _momentum_ per push and gain one of the following.

 - Add 1d6 to your _action roll_.
 - Increase the _effect_ of your action.
 - Take action even if you were _taken out_.

-- **ASSIST**: Consume 1 _momentum_ to add 1d6 to an ally’s roll.
+**ASSIST**: Consume 1 _momentum_ to add 1d6 to an ally’s roll.
 Doing this also exposes your character to the same risks.

 **ADD TENSION**: Ask the GM to add a _consequence_ to the scene.
 If you accept it, add 1d6 to your _action roll_.